Lexicon

 ORIGINAL

 A monetary architecture separating high-velocity transaction flows from low-velocity settlement of multi-period commitments.
 The transaction layer (stablecoins, dollar-denominated rails) handles routine micropayments at sub-second settlement; the settlement layer (Bitcoin, proof-of-work reserves) holds collateral and long-horizon claims.
-Agents invoice in dollars, clear in stablecoins, post margin in Bitcoin—analogous to the ACH-versus-Fedwire distinction in U.S. payments.
+Agents invoice in dollars, clear in stablecoins, post margin in Bitcoin — analogous to the ACH-versus-Fedwire distinction in U.S. payments.
 The split exists because transaction velocity favors cheap, reversible instruments, while collateral demands dilution immunity and energy-anchored convertibility.
-Stablecoins fail the latter requirements; Bitcoin satisfies all three settlement properties.

 U